CGCookie/retopoflow/docs/v4/relax.md

 ## Algorithm Settings

+The Relax Brush is not just averaging vertex locations like a simple smooth brush!
+Instead, it is more like a simulation that moves vertices towards an optimal arrangement.

+**Method** controls how the below influences are applied while drawing with the brush.
+The default, **Steps**, averages multiple iterations while **RK4** uses a Runge-Kutta approach to improve stability.

 **Iterations** determines how many times the relax algorithm is run per update.
 A higher value leads to more agressive smoothing.
 It is recommended to try increasing the brush strength before increasing this setting.

 **Strength** multiplies how much each iteration affects the result.